SMART HYDROGEN BATTERIES

 We are doing our best to make it easy for everyone to join in the clean air mobility revolution.

-INTRODUCING THE SMART HYDROGEN (FUEL CELL) BATTERY
+INTRODUCING THE SMARTER HYDROGEN (FUEL CELL) BATTERY

 A 'hydrogen battery' is an energy cartridge that is compatible with the developing Universal battery cartridge theme, designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and especially; long haul trucks.